 Default: 1 minute

 This controls what to do when a database schema update is available.
-Because there is no locking mechanism available that works across machines, the mysql_adaptor plugin does not use any locking locally either.
-As a result, the default is to not perform any upgrades.
+Because the mysql_adaptor plugin is loaded by many programs across potentially multiple machines, the basic default is to do nothing.

-Perform automatic schema upgrades, but only when executing from http(8gx) and only when http.cfg's host_id value matches xyz.
+Perform automatic schema upgrades if the program which has loaded mysql_adaptor is http(8gx) and only if http.cfg's host_id value matches xyz.